kjnapier/spacerocks/README.md

 Here `prop` is a `SpaceRock` object containing the test particles at all of the epochs, `planets` is a `SpaceRock` object containing the perturbers at all of the epochs, and `sim` is the rebound simulation object at the final epoch.
-The `model` argument
+The `model` argument sets the perturbers as follows.

 | model | Perturbers                                                               |
 |:-----:|:-------------------------------------------------------------------------|